 Consider providing mental health training for managers and employees – this will help managers identify and support various struggles their people might be experiencing, and will give employees tools for managing stress.

 4. Invest in employee recognition

-Recognition can have a great impact on wellbeing, with 72% of employees agreeing that their wellbeing at work would improve if they were thanked for their efforts more often.
+Recognition can have a great impact on wellbeing, with 66% of employees agreeing that their wellbeing at work would improve if they were thanked for their efforts.
 Building a culture of appreciation where employees feel valued by their peers and managers can reduce burnout and motivate employees to continue to show up every day and give their best.
-Consider investing in a digital employee recognition programme that will allow employees and managers to recognise each other no matter where they work.
+Consider investing in a digital employee recognition program that will allow employees and managers to recognize each other no matter where they work.

-We hope that these ideas have provided you with some inspiration to continue or start the dialogue around mental health and stress at your organisation.
-If you’re looking for more wellbeing tips and resources throughout the year, be sure to subscribe to our blog below so you don’t miss out on the latest content.
+We hope that these ideas have provided you with some inspiration to continue or start the dialogue around mental health and stress at your organization.
+If you’re looking for more wellbeing tips and resources throughout the year, make sure to subscribe to our blog below so you don’t miss out on the latest content.